-162. The Supreme Court, in Pollock v.
+468. Admit that the Supreme Court, in Pollock v.
 Farmers Loan and Trust, 157 U.S. 429 (1895), stated about the very first income tax instituted by Congress that:

 "The present assault upon capital is but the beginning.
 It will be but the stepping stone to others larger and more sweeping, until our political contest will become war of the poor against the rich; a war of growing intensity and bitterness.